Tony Soprano: Vehicles

 Like most of the mobsters in the series, Tony is shown to be partial to Cadillac and Lincoln vehicles.
 When discussing with Dr. Melfi a bizarre dream in which his penis falls off, he mentions that he went to the guy who used to "work on my Lincoln when I drove Lincolns".
 For the first four seasons, Tony drives a burgundy 1999 Chevrolet Suburban LT 4x4.

 In season 5 he drives a black Cadillac Escalade ESV.
 This black Escalade is totaled in an accident and quickly replaced with a white Escalade ESV.
 Tony has this Escalade until the end of the series.
-He has occasionally used Carmela's Mercedes-Benz E Class station wagon and drove it when they went places together.
+He has occasionally used Carmela's Mercedes-Benz E-Class station wagon and drove it when they went places together.

 Extramarital affairs

 Throughout the series, Tony is shown to be a serial adulterer.
 He typically has mistresses whom he consistently sees for long periods, though he also has several brief one-night stands with strippers from the Bada Bing.

 His wife Carmela is tacitly aware of his infidelity and usually views it as a form of masturbation, though sometimes the bottled-up tensions explode in domestic arguments.
 At the end of Season 4, Irina telephones Carmela in a jealous rage at Tony's cheating on her with her cousin Svetlana, which causes Carmela to finally snap.
 Carmela throws Tony out of the house and begins divorce proceedings.

-Tony has a strong preference for women of European, particularly Italian descent, with dark hair and eyes and exotic features.
+Tony has a strong preference for women of European, particularly Italian descent, with dark hair and eyes.
 His mistresses have been, in chronological order, of Russian (Irina and later Svetlana), Italian (Gloria Trillo), Italian-Cuban (Valentina La Paz), and Jewish descent (Julianna Skiff).
 He favors dark features but also has a few brief flings with blonde American European women, including a stewardess from Icelandic Airways and a medical assistant.
 He has one very short encounter with an Asian-American escort during "The Test Dream".